Penna River: Vegetation

 The upper basin was formerly covered by tropical dry forest, thorn forest, and xeric shrublands.
 Most of the dry tropical forest has now disappeared, due to clearance for grazing and overharvesting the forests for timber and firewood, replaced by thorny scrub forest.
 The remnant forests of the Deccan are largely deciduous, dropping their leaves in the dry winter and spring months.
 The East Deccan dry evergreen forests of Coastal Andhra were evergreen, but these forests have largely been reduced to tiny remnant pockets.

 Port

 The small boat port of Krishnapatnam used to lie on Upputeru creek, and has now been developed into a deep-water port.
 Buckingham Canal, a navigable man-made waterway that runs just behind the coast, allows small boats from the Penna to get to Chennai in the south and the Krishna River delta to the north.
 As of November 2015, Krishnapatnam Port is a major port situated at a distance of 24 km from Nellore city.
 Krishnapatnam is able to manage large ships with load capacities of 1,50,000 tonnes.
-It has become one of the deepest port of India with 18 meters of draft.
+It is one of the deepest port of India with 18 meters of draft.